ambern115/CSCI2041/Homework/Hwk_04_Programs_as_Data.md

 second is expected to have type ``BoolType``.

-You should also write a function named ``get_type`` of type ``value -> type`` useful in generating error messages and in later parts of this assignment.
+You should also write a function named ``get_type`` of type ``value -> typ`` useful in generating error messages and in later parts of this assignment.